openhackathons-org/LLM-Bootcamp/Deployment_Guide.md

-# NeMo-Challenge-Bootcamp
+# LLM-Bootcamp

-The NeMo Challenge Bootcamp is designed from a real-world perspective, following the data processing, development, and deployment pipeline paradigm.
+The Large Language Model (LLM) Bootcamp is designed from a real-world perspective, following the data processing, development, and deployment pipeline paradigm.
 Attendees walk through the workflow of preprocessing a multi-turn conversational dataset for the summarization task and fine-tune the dataset on SOTA LLM using NeMo-Run.
 Attendees will also learn to optimize the fine-tuned model and apply prompt engineering techniques to solve complex real-world tasks.
 Furthermore, we introduced an AI Assistant customer care use case challenge to test attendees' understanding of the material and solidify their experience in the Text Generation domain.

 ## Deploying the Labs